Get the Correct Back Pay: DOLE Labor Advisory and Guidelines

 Final pay, on the other hand, is the general term used for the last payment given to employees.
 Such is given as their employment is ended.
 Final pay usually includes unused leaves and any outstanding wages.

 DOLE’s Labor Advisory no. 06 of 2020 uses final pay and back pay to mean the same thing.
 In addition, they can be used interchangeably.
-This will also be the case for this article, where final pay and back pay will be taken to mean.
+This will also be the case for this article, where final pay and back pay will be taken into account.

 Here, it is also referred to as “the last and total compensation given to an employee as their employment contract comes to an end or is terminated” and will be used interchangeably.